 Remember: If you have created and posted or published something based on the Instigation book or free prompts online, email me and I will list your work here!
 You can also nab a badge for your website below!

-Q: On top of Instigation, where else do you turn for inspiration for your work?
+Q: Where else do you turn for inspiration for your work?

-Q: Can you give us a prompt of your own, instigation-style?
+Q: Can you give us a dark writing prompt of your own, instigation-style?

 Known Writers & Websites Who Have Been Instigated: